Rivers of Blood speech: Identity of the woman mentioned in the speech

-After Powell delivered the speech, there were attempts to locate the Wolverhampton constituent whom Powell described as being victimised by non-white residents.
-The editor of the local Wolverhampton newspaper the Express & Star, Jones (a close friend of Powell who broke off relations with him over the controversy) claimed he was unable to identify the woman using the electoral roll and other sources.
+There were attempts to locate the Wolverhampton constituent whom Powell described as being victimised by non-white residents.
+The editor of the local Wolverhampton newspaper the Express & Star, Clem Jones, claimed he was unable to identify the woman using the electoral roll and other sources.

-Shortly after Powell's death, Kenneth Nock, a Wolverhampton solicitor, wrote to the Express and Star in April 1998 to claim that his firm had acted for the woman in question, but that he could not name her owing to rules concerning client confidentiality.
-In January 2007, the BBC Radio Four programme Document claimed to have uncovered the woman's identity.
+Shortly after Powell's death Kenneth Nock, a Wolverhampton solicitor, wrote to the Express and Star in April 1998 to claim that his firm had acted for the woman in question, but that he could not name her owing to rules concerning client confidentiality.
+In January 2007 the BBC Radio 4 programme Document claimed to have uncovered the woman's identity.
 They said she was Druscilla Cotterill (1907–1978), the widow of Harry Cotterill, a battery quartermaster sergeant with the Royal Artillery who had been killed in the Second World War.
-(She was also the second cousin of Mark Cotterill, a figure in British far-right politics.)
-She lived in Brighton Place in Wolverhampton, which by the 1960s was dominated by immigrant families.
-In order to increase her income, she rented rooms to lodgers, but did not wish to rent rooms to West Indians and stopped taking in any lodgers when the Race Relations Act 1968 banned racial discrimination in housing.
-She locked up the spare rooms and lived only in two rooms of the house.
+She lived in Brighton Place in Wolverhampton, which by the 1960s had a larger proportion of immigrant families.
+In order to increase her income, she rented rooms to lodgers, but ceased to take in any more when the Race Relations Act 1968 prevented her from discriminating against certain lodgers on the basis of their race and nationality.

+In 2008, Dr Simon Burgess, the researcher for the BBC documentary, said Powell was "dealing in trumped-up hearsay" about Cotterill being racially abused by her neighbours.
+Ferdinand Mount mentions details of the story that were incorrect: Cotterill hadn't had excrement pushed through her letterbox; she didn't have children; and she got on quite well with her neighbours, babysitting their children.
+Further investigating, he says, also brought into question other elements of the account, such as whether it was likely Cotterill had a telephone; whether West Indian children couldn't speak English, or whether the only English word such children would know was "racialist".